- Balm mint

 Colonic and gastric spasms

-A number of clinical trials have demonstrated peppermint’s effectiveness in reducing colonic/gastric spasms.
+Clinical studies have demonstrated peppermint’s effectiveness in reducing colonic/gastric spasms.

-- Irritable Bowel Syndrome (IBS)
+Irritable Bowel Syndrome (IBS)

 - You are taking cyclosporine: Peppermint oil increases the bioavailability of cyclosporine in rats.
 Human studies have not been conducted.

 - You are taking cytochrome P450 substrates: Peppermint oil was shown to inhibit CYP1A2/2C8/2C9/2C19/2D6 and 3A4 enzymes and may increase the risk of side effects of these drugs.
 Clinical significance is not known.

 - You use topical 5-fluorouracil: Peppermint can increase absorption of 5-fluorouracil.
 Clinical significance is not known.

 For Healthcare Professionals

 Flavonoids in peppermint have antioxidant activity that may protect cells from radiation damage (12).
-Menthol has also been reported to induce PC-3 prostate cancer cell death in vitro by activating c-jun N-terminal kinase (JNK) (19).
+Menthol has also been reported to induce PC-3 prostate cancer cell death by activating c-jun N-terminal kinase (JNK) (19).

 - Felodipine: Peppermint oil has been reported to increase bioavailability of felodipine (Plendil) (28).
 Clinical relevance has yet to be determined.

 - Cyclosporine: Peppermint oil increases the bioavailability of cyclosporine in rats (29).
 However, a patient with renal transplant had decreased cyclosporine level after consumption of herbal tea containing peppermint (30).

 - Cytochrome P450 substrates: Peppermint oil was shown to inhibit CYP1A2/2C8/2C9/2C19/2D6 and 3A4 enzymes and can affect the intracellular concentration of drugs metabolized by these enzymes (28) (31) (2).
 Clinical relevance is not known.

 - 5-fluorouracil: Peppermint oil, when applied externally, can increase dermal absorption of 5-fluorouracil (32).
 Clinical significance is not known.